hapax/hapax.github.io/assets/teaching.md

 But wait a second!
-Conventional pedagogical wisdom tells us that scrubland drill is necessary to develop basic walking skills, and get somewhere interesting.
+Conventional pedagogical wisdom tells us that scrubland drill is necessary to develop basic walking skills, for students to find their feet and get somewhere interesting.
 Maybe we can disagree about the best to develop facility, but the bottom line is that if students never get anywhere, this claim is made in bad faith.